Active Transport as a Mechanism of Microphase Selection in Biomolecular Condensates: Linear Stability Analysis and Phase Diagram

 \section{Linear Stability Analysis and Phase Diagram}

 Next we examine the stability of the homogeneous state ($\phi_i \equiv$ const.) against small perturbations.
-To simplify the analysis, we assume that the fraction of transported molecules is small and replace $\mathcal F[\rho]$ by $\mathcal F[\rone]$ in the free energy Eq.\ \ref{eq:F}.
+It is instructive to consider first a simplified model, in which we assume that the fraction of transported molecules is small and replace $\mathcal F[\rho]$ by $\mathcal F[\rone]$ in the free energy Eq.\ \ref{eq:F}.
 This approximation allows us to map the noise-free part of our model onto an equilibrium model governed by purely diffusive relaxation.
 The key step is to represent the source and sink terms in Eqs.\ \ref{eq:rho1}--\ref{eq:rho2} as equivalent long-range Coulomb interactions.
 Similar transformations have been employed to describe arrested phase separation in the Foret model of lipid rafts~\cite{garckecoupled2016,schmidPhysicalMechanismsMicro2017} and pattern formation in certain reactive binary mixtures~\cite{glotzerChemicallyControlledPattern1994, glotzerReactionControlledMorphologyPhaseSeparating1995a, liNonequilibriumPhaseSeparation2020}.
 We first symmetrize the exchange terms by rescaling the order parameter, $\tphi = (\phi_1,\phi_2/\sqrt{e})$.
-After some mathematical manipulations detailed in the SI Appendix, the dynamical equations can be rewritten as
+After some mathematical manipulations detailed in the SI, the dynamical equations can be rewritten as

 in terms of a virtual effective free energy functional